vanus-labs/docs/blog/2023-02-05-github-slack/index.md

 ![playground-login](./img/playground-login.jpeg)

-2  Wait for the automatic deployment of Kubernetes to complete, about the 30s.
+2  Wait for the automatic deployment of Kubernetes to complete, about 30 sec.

 ![playground](./img/playground.jpeg)